Land of Natural Wonders

 - Cahuita National Park – boasting a memorable “dry jungle” trail along the Caribbean in the company of howler monkeys

 - Tortuguero – two days to explore this jungle haven for iguanas, monkeys, sloths, and toucans.
-Cruising through rain forest canals at dawn on the lookout for critters is a lifetime experience!
+Cruising through rain forest canals at dawn on the lookout for critters is a once in a lifetime experience!

 - Airport to hotel group transfers on first and last day

-- Tourist-class hotel accommodations in remote, uniquely Costa Rican settings (all facilities en suite)
+- Tourist-class hotel accommodations or better in remote, uniquely Costa Rican settings (all facilities en suite)

 - Cultural & historical expertise of a local guide throughout